Shengguang Wu

 Fan-Yun Sun, Shengguang Wu, Christian Jacobsen, Thomas Yim, Haoming Zou, Alex Zook, Shangru Li, Ethem Can, Xunlei Wu, Clemens Eppner, Valts Blukis, Jonathan Tremblay, Jiajun Wu, Stan Birchfield, Nick Haber

-TL;DR: 3D-Generalist is a generative graphics framework to create 3D environments.
-Key modules include: 1. diffusion model to generate panoramic images that render the structures of 3D environments; 2.
-VLA trained via self-improving loop for code generation that refines the environments; 3. another VLA for placing diverse unlabled 3D assets.
-3D-Generalist provides a controllabe pipeline to scale up synthetic 3D environment data for embodied AI.
+TL;DR: 3D-Generalist is a generative graphics framework for creating 3D environments.
+Key modules include: 1. a diffusion-based panoramic generator that renders environment structures; 2. a VLA trained via self-improving loop for code generation to refine the environments; and 3. another VLA for placing diverse unlabeled 3D assets.
+3D-Generalist provides a controllable pipeline to scale up synthetic 3D environment data for embodied AI.

 Shengguang Wu, Fan-Yun Sun, Kaiyue Wen, Nick Haber